Registered Nurse/Licensed Practical Nurse

 Licensure by Endorsement

 Licensure by endorsement means the granting of active status and the authority to practice to an individual who has been licensed in another jurisdiction.
-If you have any questions about your application for licensure by endorsement, please contact:

 You must have a Nebraska license or temporary permit, or a multi-state privilege from a compact state prior to commencing practice as a nurse in Nebraska.